 At first glance this seems to be a suburban home but the raised tower represents watchtowers typical of unwalled villages and remote castles.
 The colouring and mix of building materials honours coastal housing whilst the regularly spaced, small windows across the front are a traditional Bosnian style.

-36. Embassy of the Republic of Timor-Leste
+36. Embassy of the Democratic Republic of Timor-Leste

 7 Beale Cres

 The construction is a simple design, to inspire affordable community housing in Timor Leste.
 The roof echoes the colours and patterns of traditional Tais cloth, an important, diverse part of Timorese heritage.
 Funds to build the embassy were raised by Australian organisations and several firms donated building products.

 37. High Commission of Brunei Darussalam